 Ahmed Bijan’s eschatology revisited

-A study of the eschatological materials in the Ottoman Turkish cosmography Dürr-i meknûn, traditionally ascribed to Ahmed Bican (Bijan).
-Including an analysis of the figure of Antichrist in Islam, against the background of the earliest Islamic traditions, Judeao-Christian lore, and an Iranian heritage offering even glimpses of an ancient reptilian shapeshifter.
+Apocalypse and the Antichrist in Islam offers a detailed analysis of Islamic eschatology and the figure of the Islamic Antichrist Dajjal, against the background of the earliest Islamic traditions, Judeo-Christian lore, and an Iranian heritage offering even glimpses of an ancient reptilian shapeshifter.
+One part of the book is devoted to the use of eschatology in the pivotal 15th century Ottoman Turkish cosmography Dürr-i meknûn, traditionally ascribed to Ahmed Bican (Bijan).
 This is the, slightly revised, English translation of Kaptein’s original Dutch 1997 study.

 Click here for sample pages.

 Laban Kaptein, Apocalypse and the Antichrist Dajjal in Islam.
 Ahmed Bijan’s eschatology revisited.
 Price: € 66.

 Remember, this book is self-published, so please order only directly through my website.
 Thank you for your understanding.